Katya Zamolodchikova: Other projects

 Katya has uploaded several web series on her YouTube channel, "welovekatya", including RuGRETs, RuFLECTIONS, Drag 101, Total RuCall, and Irregardlessly Trish, the last of which is about a Bostonian hairdresser who lives in a dumpster.
 Katya improvises some of her material and also writes with a creative partner, Avi Paul Weinstein.

 In November 2015, Katya appeared on the Christmas Queens album, singing a modified version of the song "12 Days of Christmas".
 Katya also features in Trixie Mattel's album Homemade Christmas in the song "The Night Before Contact".

 Along with fellow Drag Race contestant Trixie Mattel, Katya co-hosts a web series on the World of Wonder YouTube channel called UNHhhh, which debuted in March 2016.
 On August 21, 2017, it was announced that Katya and Mattel would have their own show on Viceland, titled The Trixie & Katya Show, which premiered on November 15, 2017.

-Katya had a role in the 2018 film Hurricane Bianca 2: From Russia With Hate, directed by Matt Kugelman and starring Bianca del Rio in the lead role.
+Katya had a role in the 2018 film Hurricane Bianca 2: From Russia with Hate, directed by Matt Kugelman and starring Bianca Del Rio in the lead role.
 In 2018, Katya co-hosted a podcast called Whimsically Volatile with Craig MacNeil.
 In November 2019, it was announced on the podcast that Katya will be leaving the show.
 In the fall of 2018, Katya and Mattel revitalized their web series UNHhhh on WOWPresents Plus as well as YouTube due to the overall popularity and success of the show.

 In the spring of 2019, Katya announced her touring comedy show, "Help Me, I'm Dying".
 The tour was filmed for a comedy special of the same name that aired on OutTV in Canada in October 2019.
 It was available on demand in February 2020 and aired on Logo TV on March 4, 2020.
 In November 2019, Katya and Mattel cohosted a new show on the Netflix YouTube channel called I Like to Watch where they react to various shows on Netflix.
 In June 2019, a panel of judges from New York magazine placed Katya 13th on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.

 She released her first book, Trixie and Katya's Guide to Modern Womanhood, on July 14, 2020.
 Published by Plume Books, it was co-written with fellow Drag Race contestant Mattel, debuting at number two on The New York Times Best Seller list for "Advice, How-To, and Miscellaneous".

-In 2020, Katya and co-host Trixie Mattel launched the weekly podcast "The Bald and The Beautiful."
+In 2020, Katya and co-host Trixie Mattel launched the weekly podcast "The Bald and The Beautiful".
 In October Katya confirmed she would release her debut EP Vampire Fitness on November 13.
 In December, it was announced that Katya and Mattel would co-host the 10th Streamy Awards in Los Angeles.

 In August 2021, Katya and Mattel launched a Substack advice newsletter, Gooped, which ran until July 2022.

+In 2024 Katya began hosting the sex-positive podcast Who's the Asshole? for Grindr.
+Early guests included Orville Peck, Jordan Firstman, Trace Lysette and Saucy Santana.